sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

  Several steps are required to retrieve data from a published study :

- 1. find GEO or SRA identifier from publication
+ 1. find GEO or SRA identifier from publication.
- 2. find the “run” files for each sample (SRR)
+ 2. find the “run” identifiers for each sample (SRR).
- 3. use [SRA Toolkit](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit) to dump SRR to FASTQ
+ 3. use [SRA Toolkit](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit) to dump data from the SRR repository to FASTQ files.

 For example, on the Liu2015 dataset :

  1. Locate in their publication the GEO accession: GSE57345
  2. Use the NCBI search engine to find this accession : [GSE57345](https://www.ncbi.nlm.nih.gov/bioproject/?term=GSE57345)
- 3. This project is made of several subproject.
+ 3. This project is made of several sub-projects.
 Scroll down, and in the table find the Bioproject id : PRJNA246308
- 4. Go to the [SRA run selector](https://trace.ncbi.nlm.nih.gov/Traces/study/?acc=PRJNA246308&o=acc_s%3Aa), enter your Bioproject id
+ 4. Go to the [SRA run selector](https://trace.ncbi.nlm.nih.gov/Traces/study/?acc=PRJNA246308&o=acc_s%3Aa), enter the Bioproject id
  5. From the [results of your search](https://trace.ncbi.nlm.nih.gov/Traces/study/?acc=PRJNA246308&o=acc_s%3Aa), select all relevant runs
- 6. click on "Accession List" in the Select table
+ 6. Click on "Accession List" in the Select table

 ![SRA run selector](../assets/images/SRA_run_selector.png)